 The master’s program provides the student with in-depth knowledge of robot systems, robot simulation and mathematical methods in the field.
 You can apply for this course (Master Program in Robotics) irrespective of whether you have studied mechanical or electrical engineering, or computer technology as your first degree worth 180 HE (Higher Education) credits.
 It also includes an independent project assignment linked to industry and research.
 Examples of such projects include constructing, simulating or constructing a robot ¬system.

 Students on the master’s program have access to one of the country’s largest and most modern laboratories, the Production Technology Centre (PTC), which is equipped with industrial robots, as well as access to the university’s simulation laboratory.

 - Mechanical engineering or equivalent.

-Additionally the Bachelor of Science degree must be comprised of a minimum of 12 HE credits in mathematics and include a proven basic knowledge of linear algebra, elementary analysis in one or more dimensions and basic statistics.
-Furthermore, undergraduate degrees should include a minimum of 7,5 HE credits in electrical technology / measurement technology / control technology.
-Verified knowledge of English corresponding to the course (Master Programme in Robotics) English B in the Swedish Upper Secondary School or equivalent.
+Additionally, the Bachelor of Science degree must be comprised of a minimum of 12 H.E. credits in mathematics and includes a proven basic knowledge of linear algebra, an elementary analysis in one or more dimensions and basic statistics.
+Furthermore, undergraduate degrees should include a minimum of 7,5 H.E. credits in electrical technology/measurement technology/control technology.
+Verified knowledge of English corresponding to the course (Master Program in Robotics) English B in the Swedish Upper Secondary School or equivalent.